 3. NordVPN – Best Canadian VPN

 NordVPN has the second-largest server network after CyberGhost having a total of 5,200+ servers and is present in 59 countries.
-Having said that, it easily unblocks some major streaming services like Netflix, Hulu, HBO, and Amazon Prime from Canada.
+With so many servers, you’ll be able to easily use Hulu in Canada and also unblock some major streaming services like Netflix, HBO, and Amazon Prime.

 You can read more about NordVPN in our exclusive review which I believe is recommended for Canadian users.